youssefOuch/Unchained/ReadMe.txt

 What i made:
-	Basic system for spawning enemies regarding the room where the player is.
+	Basic system for spawning enemies regarding the room where the player is with a round by round system.

 How to play it:
-	Basic movement, touch the pink wall, then shoot at the yellow cylinders till the last one.
+	Basic movement (WASD), go grab the gun and then shoot at the yellow cylinders till the last one.
-	In order to pass to next room finish with all the cylinders and then go touch the pink wall.
+	In order to pass to next room finish with all the cylinders and then the pink wall will disapear and let you pass.

 Files to check if need:
 	Script: GameModeUnchained (Editor -> C++ Classes\MyProject)